 When you are in Max Meadows, you'll notice that it is more blue-collar than most other communities in America.
 52.07% of Max Meadows’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Max Meadows is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Max Meadows who work in food service (18.93%), office and administrative support (18.64%), and healthcare (4.73%).

-Overall, Max Meadows’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Max Meadows’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Max Meadows is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Max Meadows is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Max Meadows has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.